JamesSkemp/words/content/post/upgrading-our-installation-of-coldfusion-mx-701-on-a-local-windows-based-apache-server.md

 +++
-title = "Upgrading our installation of ColdFusion MX 7.0.1 on a local Windows-based, Apache, server" summary = "In a previous guide, we installed ColdFusion MX 6.1 and ColdFusion MX 7.0.1.
+title = "Upgrading our installation of ColdFusion MX 7.0.1 on a local Windows-based, Apache, server" description = "In a previous guide, we installed ColdFusion MX 6.1 and ColdFusion MX 7.0.1.
 In this guide, we'll be leaving our installation of ColdFusion MX 6.1, and upgrading our installation of ColdFusion MX 7.0.1 to 7.0.2." draft = false comments = true date = "2006-07-12T20:16:00-05:00"